Geraltwolf-bit/CryptoAnalysis/README.md

 Then, Monthly Inflation rate is annualized by formula:
 - Annualized inflation = ((1 + Monthly Inflation rate / 100) ** 12 - 1) * 100

-To find if Annualized inflation is "High" or "Low", I compare it to the Central Bank target annual inflation, which is 2%:
+To find if Annualized inflation is "High", "Moderate", or "Low", I compare it to the Central Bank target annual inflation, which is 2%:
-- if Annulized inflation > 2%, inflation is "High".
+- if Annulized inflation <= 2%, inflation is "Low".
+- if Annulized inflation <= 5%, inflation is "Moderate".
-- if Annualized inflation <= 2%, inflation is "Low".
+- if Annualized inflation > 5%, inflation is "High".

 THE TOOLS:
 1) Python & Pandas: API integration and data transformation.
-2) PostgreSQL: data storage.
+2) Docker & PostgreSQL: data storage.
 3) Streamlit: interactive dashboard.

 THE CONCLUSION:

-This real-time pipeline collects crypto fear&greed index and economic indicators via APIs, cleans the data, storages it in PostgreSQL, and shows the user if crypto sentiment is justified by real economy indicators, and therefore, whether it should be acted upon or not.
+This real-time pipeline collects data via APIs, analyses it, and shows the user if crypto Fear & Greed Index is justified by real economy indicators, and therefore, whether it should be acted upon or not.